I lived in Greece for a while, I have explored most of the mainland and almost all the islands however I was missing one important part, Crete.

 It has to be said that there are basically no beaches in or around the city and this is the limit of Heraklion I believe.
 You would need to take the bus to Paleokastrou beach, great spot well worth the 15km trip.

 Chania has more character with the awesome old city centre, it has lots of bars and restaurants, amazing old/ancient buildings, just more attractive.
-It is however more touristy, it is not as original as Heraklion, and this is probably the biggest difference.
+It is however more touristy, there are many available hotel rooms, it is not as original as Heraklion, and this is probably the biggest difference.

 It has a nice beach too, on a short walk from the city centre.
 It has really all you need for a much longer stay.

-From Chania you can venture to some of the spectacular sites as the Samaria Gorge or the beautiful and unique Elafonissi beach, both described in this guide to the South of Crete.
+From Chania you can venture to some of the spectacular sites as the Samaria Gorge or the beautiful and unique Elafonissi beach and Balos Beach, described in this guide to the South of Crete.

 I recommend the Fiali wine & more for an Italian dinner, in case you need a day off from the fantastic Cretan food.
 The all area around the Minares Achmet Aga has some amazing nice eateries, popular with the local young generation, just one after the other one, difficult to select one or the other, just taste them all.